gchq/gaffer-doc/docs/user-guide/apis/java-api.md

 Using Java to query a graph, unlike the other APIs, requires a reference to a `Graph` object that essentially represents a graph.

-With the other APIs, you would connect directly to a running instance via the REST interface; however, to do this with Java you would need to configure a `Graph` object with a [proxy store](../../administration-guide/gaffer-stores/proxy-store.md).
+With the other APIs you would connect directly to a running instance via the REST interface; however, to do this with Java you would need to configure a `Graph` object with a [proxy store](../../administration-guide/gaffer-stores/proxy-store.md).